1ynxy/mesh-net/README.md

 Although reconnect events give the network a chance to re-balance itself somewhat, it might be necessary even when no disconnects happen because a user might connect to a heavily loaded node manually.
 Fortunately, performing load balancing that is not triggered by a disconnect is a better position to be in, as you can create the new connection before disconnecting or being disconnected from the network, resulting in no loss of packets.
 The solutions suggested for avoiding such a loss of data in the reconnect section are no longer needed, improving efficiency.
 Other than that, load balancing is pretty similar to a reconnect event.

+Load balancing offers the opportunity to not only reduce computational load on nodes in the network but to reposition nodes in a pattern that is more efficient in terms of geographical topology.
+The direct path between a pair of clients may have longer round trip times than a detour path between them, because of the triangle inequality violations in the internet, according to Ly, C, in a paper on Detour Routing for Online Multiplayer Games, 2010 [?].
+To rearrange nodes in a pattern that would setup certain peers as relays would be beneficial for latency, but would require significant amounts of IP address analysis and round trip time testing in order to perform optimally.

 ### 3.7 basic network imaging

 The complexity of a mesh network is largely due to the need for all data to be synced between all peers that are connected, including data that was sent prior to a peer's connection.
 When a new device connects to the network it must somehow receive all of the game state changes so far so that it can catch up.
 The same method can be used to keep all members of the network up to date on the network structure itself.
 A range of methods for storing and transmitting this data present themselves, each with pros and cons.